Elahe Vahdani

 PDF / Slides / Poster

-Our solutions to the image-based vehicle re-identification track and multi-camera vehicle tracking track on AI City Challenge 2019 (AIC2019).
-Our proposed framework outperforms the current state-of-the-art vehicle ReID method by 16.3% on Veri dataset.
+Our team's solutions for the image-based vehicle re-identification track and the multi-camera vehicle tracking track were featured in the AI City Challenge 2019.
+Our proposed framework significantly outperformed the current state-of-the-art vehicle ReID method, achieving a 16.3% improvement on the Veri dataset.

 Gathering Information in Sensor Networks for Synchronized Freshness